 From the start of our planning, we knew that it would be a worthwhile endeavor to open our doors to students for in-person learning during COVID-19.
 It has been more of a blessing than we imagined.
 Now, as we look toward more chances to come together in-person as a community, we can reflect upon the challenges and joys that we have faced together, and together, we forge ahead.

 I firmly believe that this pandemic has revealed the best of our community.
 Our children remain bright, inquisitive, kind, resilient, and joyful.
 Our faculty and professional staff have demonstrated dedication, professionalism, selflessness, and love of their craft and for your children.
 Our parents have offered compassion, understanding, patience, and support.
 Together we have faced great challenges with a belief that we can surmount them, now and as we plan for the future ahead of us.
 We have adapted to change with agility and a determination to serve children.
 And most importantly, we have engaged each other with kindness, forgiveness, and an assumption of good intent.

-In spite of the difficulties of the year, we have uncovered great joy.
-It is found at the intersection of curious and loving children, talented and dedicated teachers and staff, and collaborative, kind parents.
-Whether in person or fully remote, the learning and community at St. Luke’s School is rich; our children are happy and thriving; our teachers deliver excellent instruction and “care-full” support; our community is finding ways to connect and support each other.
+In spite of the difficulties of the 2020-2021 school year, we uncovered great joy.
+It was found at the intersection of curious and loving children, talented and dedicated teachers and staff, and collaborative, kind parents.
+Whether in person or fully remote, the learning and community at St. Luke’s School remained rich; our children remained happy and thriving; our teachers delivered excellent instruction and “care-full” support; our community found ways to connect and support each other.
 For that, we thank you.

 May we pursue joy in learning during all trying times,